TakafumiSakagami/cpiaengine/README.md

 As this Engine is functionally just a template for Butano, you can expand it freely, should you have the knowledge.

-In a similar way to how texter:dialogue is handled, you can add almost anything into this loop.
+In a similar way to how `texter::dialogue` or `fade::in_fast` is handled, you can add almost anything into this loop.
 A choice, a menu, input, character customization, gameplay segments, etc...
+Some examples of this can be found in the demo projects.

 ## texter.h